How to Harness The Power Of The "Aha" Moment

 Asking what they thought was brilliant.

-If He had simply shared the truth about who He was, they may, or may not, have had any personal response or life change.
-Saying out loud, "You are the Messiah, the Son of the living God." was a life-changing moment for Peter and is still life-changing today.
+If He had simply shared the truth about who He was, they may or may not have had a personal response or life change.
+Saying out loud, "You are the Messiah, the Son of the living God," was a life-changing moment for Peter and is still life-changing for those who claim Him today.

-Next time you are in a significant conversation, try backing up and instead of telling the other person what you think is happening, or what they should do, try some coaching questions instead.
-Here are a few ideas to consider:
+Next time you are in a significant conversation, try backing up and, instead of telling the other person what you think is happening or what they should do, use coaching questions like these:

 • What is a goal you would like to accomplish?